 Hints of spice and sour mix on the nose, with a rather mellow palate.
 Citrus and marzipan combine, with hits of dried fruit along the way to a warming finish that lingers.

-A varied line-up of expressions, with the likes of the Single Grain, 21 and 26 years still to be enjoyed by myself.
-If you like your whiskey and enjoy experiencing something with more depth and intrigues, these could be worth making room in your drinks cabinet for.
+A varied line-up of expressions, but if you like your Irish whiskey and enjoy experiencing something with more depth and intrigue, these could be worth making room in your drinks cabinet for.

 © David Marsland and Drinks Enthusiast 2017.
 Unauthorized use and/or duplication of this material without express and written permission from this blog/sites author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to David Marsland and Drinks Enthusiast with appropriate and specific direction to the original content.